Marine Aviation Logistics Squadron 24: World War II

 The squadron was commissioned on March 1, 1942 at Marine Corps Air Station Ewa, Oahu, Hawaii, as Headquarters and Service Squadron 24 and assigned to Marine Aircraft Group 24, 2nd Marine Aircraft Wing.
 The squadron deployed during March 1942 to Efate, New Hebrides where it helped establish an airfield near the capital city of Port Vila.
 The squadron departed Efate in June 1942, arriving at Marine Corps Air Station Santa Barbara, California on June 15, 1942.
 On July 1, 1942 the squadron was redesignated as Headquarters Squadron 24.

 The squadron redeployed during September 1943 to Efate, New Hebrides, and were reassigned to the 1st Marine Aircraft Wing.
 They participated in the Battle of Bougainville and the Philippines campaign (1944–1945).
-In September–October 1945 they were moved to Peiping, China and participated in the occupation of North China from October 1946 to April 1947.
+In September–October 1945 they were moved to Beiping, China and participated in the occupation of North China from October 1946 to April 1947.
 MALS-24 was relocated during May–July 1949 to Marine Corps Air Station Cherry Point, North Carolina and assigned to the 2nd Marine Aircraft Wing.